-MRST is a free open-source software for reservoir modelling and simulation.
-Like Matlab, MRST is not primarily a simulator, but is mainly intended as a toolbox for rapid prototyping and demonstration of new simulation methods and modeling concepts.
+Like MATLAB, MRST is not primarily a simulator, but is developed as a research tool for rapid prototyping and demonstration of new simulation methods and modeling concepts.
 To this end, the toolbox offers a wide range of data structures and computational methods you can easily combine to make your own custom-made modelling and simulation tools.
-Nonetheless, MRST also offers a quite comprehensive black-oil reservoir simulator capable of simulating industry-standard models and graphical user interfaces for post-processing simulation results.
+MRST nonetheless offers quite comprehensive black-oil and compositional reservoir simulators capable of simulating industry-standard models and also contains graphical user interfaces for post-processing simulation results.

 The software is organized into:

-In the modules, you will find many tutorial examples that explain and showcase how the MRST can be used to make general or fit-for-purpose simulators and workflow tools.
-Using Matlab for reservoir simulation may seem strange at first, but most of the tools and simulators are quite efficient and can be applied to surprisingly large and complex models, including several realistic geological models that are supplied as part of the software.
+In the modules, you will find many tutorial examples that explain and showcase how MRST can be used to make general or fit-for-purpose simulators and workflow tools.
+Using MATLAB for reservoir simulation may seem strange at first, but most of the tools and simulators are quite efficient and can be applied to surprisingly large and complex models (several real data sets are supplied with the software).
 For more computationally challenging cases, we recommend using the open-source OPM Flow simulator from the Open Porous Media initiative.

 If you use MRST to write a scientific publication, we request that you cite the MRST book or one of our overview papers:

-We also encourage you to look at the many publications that use MRST.
-This includes almost 120 master and PhD theses and 190 journal and proceedings papers written by authors outside of the MRST development team.
+We encourage you to also look at the many publications that use MRST.
+Per November 2020, this includes 180 master and PhD theses and 400 journal and proceedings papers written by authors outside of the MRST development team.